yoiwa-personal/hex-m17n/README.md

-    these characters and make its output may become less useful than before.  in ``-c`` mode, control characters with two-character mnemonics are displayed by ASCII characters, not using the combined symbols.  ``--use-control-pictures=2`` uses non-standard
+    these characters and make its output may become less useful than before.  in ``-c`` mode, control characters with two-character mnemonics are displayed by ASCII characters, not using the combined symbols.  ``--use-control-pictures=2`` uses
-    two-character variant (NU and D1 for example) for all ASCII control characters in ``-c`` output.
+    two-character variant (NU and D1 for example) for all ASCII control characters in ``-c`` output,
+    based on an ancient ISO 2047 abbreviations.

-    (For those who know memory of traditional Japanese PC-9801 environment, the two-character mnemonics are taken from there.)
+    (For those who know memory of traditional Japanese PC-9801 environment, the two-character mnemonics have bee seen there.)

  *  ``--cjk-region``:

-    The auto-detection algorithms for input encoding picks possible candidates depending on the current locale language.
+    Automatic detection algorithms for input encoding picks possible candidates depending on the current locale language.
 It will be taken from the current locale name, name of terminal character sets in the locale, and Windows code pages.
 This option overrides